 If you have questions, ask the lounge agent or other Amtrak staff, and they can connect you with a red cap.

-On the other side of things, watch for them as you walk through the station so you can stay out of their way!
+On the other hand, watch for them as you walk through the station so you can stay out of their way!

 You Are Ready For Your Trip, But Are Your Bags?